vasudev89/Term2-MEE/MEE Session 11.md

 - Open Mkt Ops: Buying & Selling Bonds
 - CRR(Cash Reserve Ratio): Proportion of Bank's Money to be maintained with Central Bank
 - Discount Rate: Banks can borrow from central bank at a given rate of int for a short-term
+	- Does not have collateral

+## Repo Rate:
+- Repurchase Agreement Rate
+- Has collateral